aparna4scholas/book-store-app/README.md

  --> create a new git repo
  --> clone that file into vscode
- -->create react app with file name bookstore -->installed react dom and axios .
+ -->create react app with file name bookstore -->install react dom and axios .
- -->created class components and function components under src file.
+ -->create class components and function components under src file.
  -->